striezel/secure-hash-algorithm/readme.md

 This would calculate the SHA-256 message digests of foo.txt and bar.baz in the subdirectory some_dir.
-If one of the given files does not exist, the programme quits.
+If one of the given files does not exist, the program quits.

 ##License, disclaimer and source code